dkcampbell/vap/README.md

 VAP is suitable for daily use.
 There will be no effort to make VAP backwards compatible until a stable version 1.0 is released.

-VAP version: 0.5
+VAP is currently at version: 0.5.

-Code name: "Good enough"

 ## Installation ##
 If you use [Vundle](https://github.com/gmarik/vundle), add the following line